lemadane/piped-template-engine-in-go/README.md

 ## SvelteKit-Style File-Based Routing

-PTEGo contains an built-in file-based router.
+PTEGo contains a built-in file-based router.
 You organize your pages in folders, and the engine automatically builds URL paths, matches routes, and extracts path parameters.

 ### 1. Directory Structure
 Create a routes directory (e.g. `pte-routes`):